Guest attire suggestions for when the temperature drops.

 Naturally, floor-length dresses are more common as it gets colder, and sleeves or high necklines can be both practical and chic.
 Velvet can be a very elegant option for evening gowns, and is conveniently back in style thanks to the re-appreciation of ‘90s trends.
 Sequins can also be a good choice for more formal affairs, provided you know the style of the wedding will be on the glitzy side.
 Matte sequins do help to tone things down if you don’t want to be overly flashy.
 Even if it’s not a holiday wedding, it always feels a bit more festive to dress up more at this time of year.
 Embrace texture instead of more relaxed chiffon gowns.
 If you still wear a shorter dress for a cocktail or semiformal dress code, try a more fitted brocade fabric instead of something light and flowy.

 Layers may not be necessary – particularly for a hotel wedding where you never have to go outside; however, if you don’t want to risk shivering, be sure to pick up an elegant long coat.
 Tights are always a great way to stay warm – plus they can make a shorter dress winter-ready, particularly for a wedding more casual than formal or black tie.
 Pumps are typically a safe choice for shoes, as strappy sandals or open-toe heels seem less appealing in the cold.
-However, booties paired with a knee-length dress and wool tights would be a good fit for a more rustic or boho-chic event.
+However, booties paired with a knee-length dress and wool tights would be a good fit for a more laid-back rustic or boho-chic event.